 Pungeon Master: Both his verses are riddled with DBZ references, puns, and in-jokes.
 From telling Goku he'd make his nose bleed like Roshi sniffing panties, to sneaking in a Title Drop while pointing at his crotch when he tells Goku:

-Smug Super: Is he ever!
+Smug Super: He seems to be channeling Super Dickery Superman.
 The guy even stops to pose for a quick photograph mid-battle and just check the smirk on his face during both verses.
 Especially the part where he mentions what he'd do to Goku's wife, Chichi!

 Sir Isaac Newton: (verse two) "I accelerated the mind of mankind to a higher plain of understanding and, I can calculate the weight, or the size and the shape of the shadow of the mind YOU'RE STANDING IN!!"